Am0rphous/Awesome/Artificial Intelligence/README.md

 - [Yolov4-deepsort by theAIGuysCode ](https://github.com/theAIGuysCode/yolov4-deepsort) - Object tracking implemented with YOLOv4, DeepSort, and TensorFlow.
   - [Roboflow Object Tracking Example](https://github.com/roboflow-ai/zero-shot-object-tracking) - Object tracking implemented with the Roboflow Inference API, DeepSort, and OpenAI CLIP.

+## Convolutional neural network
+_Convolutional neural networks power image recognition and computer vision tasks._
+- [Eyeballer](https://github.com/BishopFox/eyeballer) - Eyeballer is meant for large-scope network penetration tests where you need to find "interesting" targets from a huge set of web-based hosts.
+Go ahead and use your favorite screenshotting tool like normal (EyeWitness or GoWitness) and then run them through Eyeballer to tell you what's likely to contain vulnerabilities, and what isn't.

 ### Face / Emotions
 - [Detect Eyes and Detect Faces in Python](https://copyassignment.com/detect-eyes-and-detect-faces-in-python-and-opencv/)
 - [FacEmoji](https://github.com/PiotrDabrowskey/facemoji) - Detects face and its emotion, draws according emoji over face.